shadow-robot/sr_experimental_documentation/docs/user_guide/1_4_Installing_the_software.md

 ## Get ROS Upload login credentials

 If you want to upload technical logged data (ROS logs, backtraces, crash dumps etc.) to our server and notify the Shadow's software team to investigate your bug then you need to enable logs uploading in the one-liner.
 In order to use this option you need to obtain a unique upload key by emailing sysadmin@shadowrobot.com.
 When you receive the key you can use it when running the one-liner installation tool.
 To enable the logs uploading you need to add the command line option ```-ck true``` to the one-liner.
 After executing the one-liner, it will prompt you to enter your upload key and press enter to continue.
-Please copy and paste your key from the email you received by Shadow Robot.
+Pleaser copy and paste your key from the email you received by Shadow Robot.

 ## Check your hand configuration branch